Healthy Homes Assessment Broadmeadows

 Broadmeadows Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory for all Broadmeadows and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory for all Broadmeadows and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records that prove conformance with any Healthy Homes Standards that apply or will apply during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records that demonstrate the conformance to each Healthy Homes Standards that apply or will apply during the tenure of an apartment rental.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.
+• Property managers and private landlords must ensure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed , or altered tenancy.

-• All households let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes